tuffy/emuman/README.md

     emuman mess report -d outputdir list

 This report will be formatted as a table and sent to standard output.
-Software can be sorted by description, year or publisher using the `--sort` flag, with description used by default.

-As with MAME, software highlighted in magenta are titles MAME considers to be partially working.
-Software highlighted in red are titles that MAME considers to be not working.
+It can also be sorted and filtered the same way as MAME's software report, described above.

 ## Splitting ROMs